AshRouth/SOC/_motions/Add Constitution Section on Spokespeople.md

 The selection process of Spokespeople is unclear to those not in GPEx.
 As our Spokespeople are effectively seen as our Party’s ‘frontbench’, with Party (Co-)Leader(s) and Deputy Leader(s) are often held responsible for Party Spokespeople by the general public, there should be a clear selection process, by the Party (Co-)Leader(s) and Deputy Leader(s), and recall process of our Party’s Spokespeople.

 ## Motion
+SOC notes: This motion will require a two-thirds majority to pass.
+{:.alert .alert-primary}

 Add a new section to the constitution titled Spokespeople.

 The content of this section will state: